SOCIAL MEDIA @ SP: GUIDELINES FOR STUDENTS AND STAFF

 On SP’s official social media platforms

-SP’s official social media sites such as its Facebook pages serve the primary objectives of building community and relationships between SP and its diverse audiences (e.g. current & future students, staff, alumni, community & industry partners) as well as to celebrate the achievements of Team SP (our students, staff, and alumni).
+SP’s official social media sites such as its Facebook, Instagram, Twitter or Telegram channels serve the primary objectives of building community and relationships between SP and its diverse audiences (e.g. current & future students, staff, alumni, community & industry partners) as well as to celebrate the achievements of Team SP (our students, staff, and alumni).

 Be a valued member

 Comments should relate to the posted topic or in alignment with the general objectives of the social media site.
-SP’s official social media sites are not meant for comments that do not directly relate to the purpose or topic of the social media sites or for complaints.
+SP’s official social media sites are not platforms for complaints or staff/students seeking redress.
+For such instances, the proper channels are:

-The proper channel to raise any complaints or seek redress for students is through your School, and for staff, your Team/Department Head.
-In addition, SP staff must safeguard the privacy of student information and must not reveal any information relating to student records or any confidential or competitive information obtained during the course of work.
+In addition, SP staff must safeguard the privacy of student information on social media, and must not reveal any information relating to student records or any confidential or competitive information obtained during the course of work.

 SP reserves the right to remove/block comments/users whose comments are in breach of the code of conduct.